AviatrixSystems/Docs/HowTos/sfc_faq.rst

 What is the security exposure when uploading files to AWS S3 over Direct Connect?
 --------------------------------------------------------------------------------------

-If you like to leverage the high speed AWS Direct Connect to transfer files and objects to/form S3, the current solution is to use public VIF where AWS advertise the entire S3 public address ranges to on-prem.
-This implies all on-prem users can upload to any S3 bucket, including to their personal S3 buckets on their own personal accounts, leading to confidential data leakage.
+If you leverage the high speed AWS Direct Connect to transfer files and objects to/form S3, the current solution is to use public VIF where AWS advertise the entire S3 public address ranges to on-prem.
+This implies that all on-prem users can upload to any S3 bucket, including to their personal S3 buckets on their own personal accounts, leading to confidential data leakage.
 The current solution is described as below.

 |s3_public_vif|

-In the diagram above, there is no VPC involved when Using public VIF.
+In the diagram above, there is no VPC involved when using public VIF.
 Data is directly transferred to and from S3 riding on the Direct Connect link.

 In another scenario where an instance in a VPC trying to access S3 buckets, you can specify an S3 private Endpoint.
 The advantage is such that packets do not get routed over Internet and instead packets